NickTremblay/gScan/README.md

 ## Known Bugs
 - Memory allocation issues

-#Contributing
+## Contributing
-We are not currently accepting pull requests until a local build environment is developed, debugginng is needed first
+We are not currently accepting pull requests until a local build environment is developed, debugging is needed first